 Your Credit Score

 All negative information, including the HOA lien, affects your credit score.
 The extent of credit score damage depends on whether the homeowners association had been reporting your account as unpaid for several months before placing the lien.
 If they have dinged your credit every month, then the credit bureau will lower your score significantly more than if the actual lien were the first negative information recorded.
-Your payment history represents 35 percent of your credit score, according to Equifax.
 The HOA lien stays on your credit report for seven years.